Transportation in Crete

 Travelling around Crete is almost like a little adventure, and not just because of the goats that occasionally stand in the middle of the road.
 Whether you're travelling across the island on the big green KTEL long-distance bus, bumping through the city on the Astiko (local bus), grabbing a taxi, chugging leisurely through the countryside on the tourist train or exploring the city on the brightly coloured hop-on hop-off bus, every mode of transport has its own unique charm.
 Sometimes loud, sometimes leisurely, sometimes surprisingly cheap, sometimes... well, let's say: typically Greek in terms of organisation.
 If you really want to get to know Crete, it's best to try them all, including the inevitable discussion with the bus driver about whether the ticket is really valid to the beach.

 They connect the major cities, villages and beaches.
-Usually on time, sometimes surprisingly fast, and almost always with a driver who knows every bend in the road personally.
-If you don't have a car but still want to see a lot, this is the place for you.
+Mostly punctual, sometimes surprisingly fast, and almost always with a driver who knows every bend in the road personally.
+If you don't have a car but still want to see a lot, this is the right choice.
 The seats are comfortable, the tickets are cheap, and the views along the way are magnificent.
-Just one thing to bear in mind: if the bus driver stops briefly for a coffee, it's not because of traffic, it's Greek efficiency.
+There's just one thing you should know: if the bus driver stops briefly to get a coffee, it's not because of traffic, it's Greek efficiency.

 The KTEL bus is the long-distance bus service that takes you all over Crete.